Japhlet/Human-Resources-Registry/README.md

 # Master-Registry
 Master-Registry is a simple web-based CRUD application using Spring Boot back-end and Angular front-end.

-Project to train Spring Boot programming with Angular doing the Front-end part.

 It's a REST API that you can perform user registration, login and CRUD operations.

 The Angular front-end calls the back-end Spring Boot APIs